nikoci/StatisticsLib/README.md

   /**
-   * Use this getter to access the StatisticsLib instance anywhere in your plugin *
+   * Use this getter to access the StatisticsLib instance anywhere in your statisticsPlugin *
    * @return the active instance of StatisticsLib
    */